issaghaba/Continuous-Queries-in-BigQuery-A-Low-Code-No-Code-Approach-to-Real-Time-AI-in-Modern-DataPlatforms/README.md

 <img width="938" alt="image" src="https://github.com/user-attachments/assets/8891a9fa-a46c-4146-8045-738e751a0c81">

-In this blog, we will:
+In this blog, we will use the Kaggle's Reviews Dataset and we will:

-### Send Kaggle's Reviews Dataset to Pub/Sub:
+> **1- Send Kaggle's Reviews Dataset to Pub/Sub.**
-We'll publish the dataset to Pub/Sub, setting the subscription's delivery type property to "write to BigQuery."
+We'll send the reviews data to Pub/Sub. in the Pub/Sub topic, we will set the subscription's delivery type property to "write to BigQuery."
 This configuration allows Pub/Sub to stream the data directly into our target BigQuery table without the need for an ETL pipeline.

-### Leverage Continuous Queries for Real-Time Sentiment Analysis:
+> **2- Leverage Continuous Queries for Real-Time Sentiment Analysis.**
 We'll utilize Continuous Queries in BigQuery to call a remote Vertex AI model in BQML to perform sentiment analysis on the incoming data.

-### Deliver Results for Actionable Insights:
+> **3- Deliver Results for Actionable Insights.**
 The sentiment analysis results will be written to both a BigQuery table and a separate Pub/Sub topic, enabling real-time consumption by operational applications and allowing end-users to take immediate action.

 # Project Setup